disasterologyy/disasterologyy/README.md

 abt me ;

 i study both space and the ocean !
-#1 sebastian solace and 8:11 fan
+#1 sebastian solace, eyefestation and 8:11 fan

 i listen to laufey, lamp, beabadoobee, conan gray, chappell roan, deftones, ICP, ptv, etc. if you listen to any of those INT omg..